EnzzoCaaue/cloak/README.md

 # Cloaka

 Cloaka is an Automatic Account Creator for Open Tibia.
 Brings a new level to the AAC scene.
+Created by **Raggaer**

 Cloaka provides great performance and an easy to use scripting environment using **lua**.
 Faster and less demanding than the PHP AACs out there.